 Non-contentious probate: mandating online professional applications – Law Society response

-The government and HM Courts and Tribunal Service (HMCTS) propose changing the non-contentious probate rules to make it mandatory for professional users (solicitors and other probate practitioners) to use the online process.
+The Ministry of Justice and HM Courts and Tribunal Service (HMCTS) consulted on proposals to change the non-contentious probate rules to make it mandatory for professional users (solicitors and other probate practitioners) to use the online process.

 HMCTS must state what alternative options will be available should the system experience difficulties, such as technology issues or if a practitioner can show that the online system cannot cope with a particular aspect of the application.